arman-ali-dev/learnJava/Interview Question-And-Answers/question-and-answer.md

 ## 145. Explain the concept of constructor chaining in Java.
 Constructor chaining means calling one constructor from another constructor within the same class or from a parent class.
 This helps in code reuse and reducing redundancy.

+## 146. Explain the concepts of try-catch, try with multiple catch blocks, and try with resources in Java.
+### 1. try-catch Block
+The try-catch block is used to handle exceptions in Java.
+The code that might throw an exception is placed inside the try block, and the corresponding handling logic is written in the catch block.
+### 2. try with Multiple catch Blocks
+A try block can have multiple catch blocks to handle different types of exceptions separately.
+### 3. try with Resources (try-with-resources)
+The try-with-resources statement is used to automatically close resources (like files, sockets, or database connections) after the try block completes.
+This feature was introduced in Java 7.

+## 147. Describe the hierarchy of exceptions in Java.
+### 1. Throwable (Root Class)
+#### The Throwable class is the root of the exception hierarchy.
+It has two main subclasses:
+1. Exception
+2. Error

+### 2. Exception (Recoverable)
+#### The Exception class represents conditions that a program can catch and handle.

+### Types of Exceptions:

+#### Checked Exceptions:
+1. Must be handled using try-catch or declared using throws.</br>
+2. Occur during compile-time.
+#### Examples:
+1. IOException</br>
+2. SQLException</br>
+3. FileNotFoundException

+#### Unchecked Exceptions (Runtime Exceptions):

+1. Do not need to be handled explicitly.</br>
+2. Occur during runtime.

+#### Examples:

+1. NullPointerException</br>
+2. ArrayIndexOutOfBoundsException
+3. ArithmeticException